Food safety

 Indirect cross contact.
 Using the same utensils and food equipment to process allergenic and non-allergenic foods is considered an indirect cross contact.
 When you use the same knife to cut cheese and cooked meat, the resulting dish is considered contaminated with the allergen.

 Remember that removing the allergen from the contaminated food does not guarantee that no food allergen remains on the meal.
 This applies to both direct and indirect cross contact.
 If you accidentally put shrimp on a dish, manually removing them does not guarantee that the food dishes will not cause any effects on the consumers.
-Similarly, simply wiping off utensils without washing and sanitizing them in between use can still potentially cause allergenic reactions.
-Make sure that your team has a proper system for avoiding the occurrence of cross contact.

 storage gluten free pasta separately to avoid cross contact

-What is an example of cross contact?
+What is an example of cross-contact?

 Cross contact occurs when food handlers disregard cleaning of food contact surfaces and utensils in between use.
-Because food allergens can be transmitted through very small particles, the risk of cross contact must be managed as much as possible.
+Because food allergens can be transmitted through very small particles, the risk of cross-contact must be managed as much as possible.
 Offering allergenic foods as part of your menu requires an adjacent strong food safety management system (FSMS) for customers with special diets and health issues.

-As part of every team's FSMS, food handlers must be able to recognize cross contact to avoid them from occurring.
+As part of every team's FSMS, food handlers must be able to recognize cross-contact to avoid them from occurring.
 Here are 4 very common examples of cross contact throughout the supply chain:

-What are 4 examples of cross contact?
+Top 4 examples of cross-contact

-In this section, we discuss some of the most common occurrences of cross contact:
+In this section, we discuss some of the most common occurrences of cross-contact:

-Similarly, if you are receiving raw materials from suppliers in bulk, foods in container vans can easily contract cross contact.
-Your team must ensure that your supplier conducts proper food handling procedures to avoid cross contact among food ingredients.
+Similarly, if you are receiving raw materials from suppliers in bulk, foods in container vans can easily contract cross-contact.
+Your team must ensure that your supplier conducts proper food handling procedures to avoid cross-contact among food ingredients.

-• Cooking.
-During the cooking process, even a drop of allergic foods such as soy sauce can create a big difference in causing food allergies.
+3. Cooking: During the cooking process, even a drop of allergic foods such as soy sauce can create a big difference in causing food allergies.
 Additionally, using the same cooking grill used to cook an allergenic food even with a new set of oil for preparing other allergen-free meals can transfer food proteins to the next set of foods.

 This occurrence would be fatal for people with celiac disease.
 Another example would be during refrigerated storage.
 Cross contact can occur when allergenic foods are stored in the same compartment or refrigerator without even putting them in air-tight, separate storage containers.